capac/crm_app/docs/specification.rst

 * allow the query of tenant information by property identification
 * create a list of documents sent by email to the tenant
 * allow the printing of the list of documents
-* import/export functionality of property information in database
+* import/export functionality of property / tenant information in database
-* new/edit/delete functionality for property entries in database
+* new/edit/delete functionality for property / tenant entries in database

 Table entries
 -------------